 In addition to the educational review process outlined above, the school also employs an expedited Educational Review in cases when the student: a) fails to participate in a course or b) participate in the planning process with their field planner.
 Evidence of failure to participate in a course entails not logging into the BlackBoard system and/or not participating in the assigned discussion threads.
+Evidence of failure to participate in field planning entails not logging into the BlackBoard system and/or not participating in the assigned discussion threads.
 Evidence of failure to participate in field planning entails not logging into the BlackBoard system and/or failure to respond to phone calls/e-mails from the field planner, not submitting required paperwork, or failure to follow the field planning outline, without having first arranged an alternative plan with the field planner.
 In either case, three attempts to communicate with the student without a response will result in the following: